apiotrowski312/apiotrowski.xyz/content/posts/vim/vim-golang-setup.md

 ### faith/vim-go

 This one is really powerful, I was able to do everything that I was used to after using VSCode golang extension.
-I think it worked even better than VSCode E.g I always had some issues with importing my own packages, however here issue didn't appear.
-Maybe it was something else, as it use the same golang tools as VSCode but I thought it is good to mention,
+I think it worked even better than VSCode E.g I always had some issues with importing my own packages, however here that was not a problem.
+Maybe it was something else, as it uses the same golang tools as VSCode but I thought it is good to mention.

 Configuration I used:
 ```bash